muhimasri/b-editable-table/README.md

 </script>
 ```

-`items` and `fields` are the same properties used in BootstrapVue Table except a fields has a new  `type` property to indicate what input field is required in every column.
+`items` and `fields` are the same properties used in BootstrapVue Table except we are introducing a new `type` property in the `fields` object to indicate what element is required in every column.

-For `select` the options can be passed as another property with an array of the required options (as shown in the example above).
-Since this is a Boostrap form select, it supports key/value objects:
+For `select` element, the options can be passed as another property (as shown in the example above).
+Since this is a [Boostrap Form Select](https://bootstrap-vue.org/docs/components/form-select), it supports a list of strings or key/value objects:

 ```json
 [